Alekzandre/golorize/README.md

 Improve the code.

-Makes it easier to use.
+Make it easier to use.